 In everyday speech, the word Will means the decisions made by someone to be kept after death.
 With this understanding and based on the revelation given by St. Ap.
 Paul in the Epistle to the Hebrews.
 The Holy Fathers taught that the Old and the New Testaments show the will of the Messiah to make heirs of the eternal kingdom those who will believe in Him.

 According to biblical injunctions, Christians firmly believe in the writings of the Old Testament.
-All the papers that contain the Law and the Prophets from the Old Covenant, that is, the Old Testameney speak of that Covenaney are given before Christ, and find their fulfillment and perfection in Him.
+All the papers that contain the Law and the Prophets from the Old Covenant, that is, the Old Testament, speak of that Covenaney are given before Christ and find their fulfillment and perfection in Him.

-When it comes to the Holy Scriptures of the Old Testament and the New Testament, the word Testament also means of covenant.
+The word Testament also means covenant when it comes to the Holy Scriptures of the Old and New Testaments.
 It is the covenant between God and man, made immediately after the fall of man, through the promise given by God to the first people that the seed of the woman would crush the head of the serpent.
 This covenant, about to be forgotten by men, was renewed to the Patriarch Abraham, then was sealed, in writing, on Mount Sinai between God and the Jewish people.

 Who is the first man in Bible?

-God created the family, and remains the expression of His covenant to this day.
+God created the family and remained the expression of His covenant to this day.
 In the family, everyone decides and works for the common good because everyone identifies with each other and is one.
 The first family in the world and the Bible was that of Adam and Eve, where God wanted to give them an unbounded blessing, but they wanted to know good and evil.

-Adam was actually, historically and biblically, the first man in the Bible.
+Adam was, historically and biblically, the first man in the Bible.
 We are all of one blood, Adam’s blood that flowed first into Eve and then into Cain, Abel, and all their sons and daughters.
-Adam is man, the complete humanity that then unfolded its life through Eve in all the persons of history until today and to the end of time.
+Adam is man, the complete humanity that then unfolded its life through Eve in all history until today and to the end of time.